-Questions answered with historical information are straightforward questions which require facts and detail.
-With these questions the student is either right or wrong.
-However, if they do not include enough facts to answer the question fully, that is give a developed answer, they will lose marks.
+Questions answered with historical information

+These straightforward questions simply require facts and detail.
+With these questions the candidate is either right or wrong!

-Questions where historical knowledge and understanding are used to explain the answer.
-In these questions which often use the word explain, candidates have to show understanding as to why something took place.
-The answer must be supported by relevant historical facts.
+Questions where historical knowledge is used to explain the answer

+In these questions, which often use the word explain, candidates have to show understanding as to why something took place.
+The answer must be supported by historical fact.

-Essay questions where historical knowledge and understanding together with the ability to analyse and evaluate are used to support a conclusion.
-These questions often require an understanding that there are different opinions about the causes/reasons for and event or whether something was a success or a failure.
-These are lengthy answers, probably about two handwritten pages, and will require a conclusion with a judgement or evaluation to achieve the top mark.
-Students must show that they understand the various arguments.
+Questions where historical knowledge is used to support a conclusion that has been reached

+Some questions require an understanding that there are different opinions about the causes/reasons for an event or whether something was a success or a failure.
+Candidates must show that they understand the various arguments.
 In reaching a conclusion there will not be a right or wrong answer, but whatever is said must be explained and supported by historical fact.
-Sometimes reasons for an event are not all equally important than the others and explain why.
-It is with these answers that students show their ability to synthesize information and present answers in continuous and well-organized prose.
+Sometimes the reasons for an event are not all equally important.
+Candidates must use their knowledge to explain which ones are more important than the others and explain why.